vstinner/misc/python/pep_c_api.rst

 Abstract
 ========

-Write a new A CPI with no implementation detail and use make C extensions use this API by default.
+Write a new A C API with no implementation detail and use make C extensions use this API by default.
 Add an opt-in option to compile C extensions with the full API.

+The new C API allows to more easily experiment new optimizations:

+* Indirect Reference Counting
+* Remove Reference Counting, New Garbage Collector
+* Remove the GIL

 Rationale
 =========